FAQs for Claimants

-NEW July 10: Why did I receive a ‘Pandemic Unemployment Assistance Personal Eligibility Determination Not Eligible for benefits under PUA’ letter in the mail denying benefits?
+Why did I receive a “Pandemic Unemployment Assistance Personal Eligibility Determination Not Eligible for benefits under PUA” letter in the mail denying benefits?

 Yes.
 You can potentially lose benefits if you do not return to work when the business opens.
-We would obtain details to find out whether the claimant had good cause for not returning to work.
+We would obtain details to find out whether you had good cause for not returning to work.
 We would ask for the reason for refusing work.
 Is this based on concern or fact (for example, do others in the workplace have COVID-19)?
-What does the employer have in place to keep them safe?
-What are the claimant’s duties in relation to interacting with others?
-Could they telework?
-These questions and more must be asked to determine if the claimant has good cause for refusing work.
-We would look at each situation on a case-by-case basis.
+What does the employer have in place to keep you safe?
+What are your duties in relation to interacting with others?
+Could you telework?
+These questions and more must be asked to determine if you have good cause for refusing work.
+We look at each situation on a case-by-case basis.

-What if I‘m temporarily laid off because the place where I work is temporarily closed due to the COVID-19 virus?
+What if I‘m temporarily laid off because the place where I work is temporarily closed due to COVID-19?

 An individual temporarily laid off may qualify for benefits if he or she was able, available for and actively seeking work or returning to work with their employer.